pbezglasny/active_learning_project/report.md

 | distilbert-base-uncased |        15 |            5 |             0.626048 |             0.804187 |          0.614599 |          0.810724 |
 | distilbert-base-uncased |        20 |            5 |             0.75217  |             0.79569  |          0.739406 |          0.809948 |

+Raw results located at output folder.

 # Conclusion

+Active learning shows worse performance than random selecting of dialogs.
+For all models random selecting of dialogs showed better performance than selecting dialogs with bad performance.